SunnyGarg/PhoneBookContacts/README.md

     Call the below method to get list of all PhoneBook contacts.

     AllPhoneBookContactUtils.getInstance().getAllPhoneBookContacts(
-				context); -> Returns the list of objects of the class ContactData.java
+				context); -> Returns the ArrayList of objects of the class ContactData.java

 END